universalweb/Whitepaper/WhitePaper.md

 ##### TITLE:  SENTIVATE NETWORK - The chronicles of the Universal Web.
 #####  ABSTRACT
-A revolutionary new Internet with a hybrid topology consisting of centralized & decentralized systems.
+Sentivate is a revolutionary advancement, not evolutionary, in Internet architecture.
+Sentivate has a hybrid topology consisting of interconnected centralized & decentralized systems.
 The network is designed to go beyond the capabilities that any solely centralized or decentralized network could offer.
-Sentivate's network  includes both sides of the coin, a true replacement.
-We present a revolution that is ready to follow wherever humanity leads.
+It's hybrid topology and data transport protocol ensures Sentivate can leverage all capabilities.
+The Hybrid Internet has the ability to operate in a decentralized or centralized topology, if the need ever arose, giving it a unique dynamic topology.

 ##### FOCUS
-This white paper is focused on the core network design that serves as the framework for Viat.
+This white paper is focused on the core network design that serves as the framework for Viat, hApps, and the hybrid Internet.
 An additional white paper will be released solely on Viat.
 The network is phase 1 of the construction of the Universal Web; the Sentivate network is the entire basis for Viat and all future components.

 ## INTRODUCTION
 ##### THE STATE OF THE WORLD WIDE WEB